Per letter from MLB, it wants more evidence that Richmond will be building ballpark

-The city and the Double-A Richmond Flying Squirrels said they faced a 2025 deadline to open a stadium to replace The Diamond, or the city would risk losing the franchise.

-The city acknowledged Monday night that it will not meet that deadline.

-The city reached an agreement with the developer for the Diamond District selected seven months ago, and with that Monday night announcement came news of a delay to the ballpark construction process.
+The city reached an agreement with the Diamond District developer selected seven months ago, and with that Monday night deal announcement came news of a delay to the ballpark construction process.

 “Opening day of the stadium is now projected to be for the beginning of the 2026 season,” per a city release.

-The power to relocate and regulate minor league franchises rests solely with MLB, as of 2021.
+The power to relocate and regulate minor league franchises rests solely with MLB as of 2021.
 MLB mandated ballpark standards to be met by 2025.
 The Times-Dispatch obtained a letter from MLB to the Flying Squirrels that was sent in mid-February.
-In it, MLB makes note of the facility deferral it granted The Diamond for 2023 because the city invested $3.5 in upgrades during the offseason.
+In it, MLB makes note of the facility deferral it granted The Diamond for 2023 after the city invested $3.5 million in upgrades during the offseason.

 There still is no ballpark design, or construction timeline, that the city or developer has made public.